OpenDDS/OpenDDS/docs/cmake.md

 the dynamic linker to ignore the libraries and report that they could not be found.
 One workaround is to add `SOFLAGS+=-Wl,-h,$(SONAME)` to `$ACE_ROOT/include/makeinclude/platform_macros.GNU` before building.
-This can be done mannually after running the configure script or by passing `--macros=SOFLAGS+=-Wl,-h,\$\(SONAME\)` to the configure script.
+This can be done manually after running the configure script or by passing `--macros=SOFLAGS+=-Wl,-h,\$\(SONAME\)` to the configure script.

 A function called `opendds_get_library_dependencies` is provided to help find